gershnik/sys_string/README.md

 * Support C++ allocators.
 Since `sys_string_t` is meant to interoperate with system string class/types, it necessarily has to use the same allocation mechanisms as those.

 * Have an efficient `const char * c_str()` method on all platforms.
 The goal of the library is to provide an efficient conversion to the native string types rather than specifically `const char *`.
 While ability to obtain `const char *` *is* provided everywhere, it might involve additional memory allocations and other overhead.
-Note that on Linux `char *` is the system type so it can be obtained with 0 cost.
+Of course, when the storage of `sys_string_t` is `char` it can be obtained with 0 cost.

 * Make `sys_string_t` an STL container.
 Conceptually a string is not a container.
 You can **view** contents of a string as a sequence of UTF-8 or UTF-16 or UTF-32 codepoints and the library provides such views which function as STL ranges.